How to talk to our kids about traumatic events

 Anderson also said it's "emotionally healthy" to build yourself an "out" before a difficult conversation.
 "It's perfectly fine to say to a kid, 'Listen, it's really emotional for me to talk about this.
 It's important for you to hear about it, but I've also got to make sure that I'm staying in a place where I can have this discussion."

 Also crucial, Anderson said, is properly framing the information.
-When talking about terrorist attacks or mass shootings, he recommended, "Explain to your child how unusual this kind of event is.
-Even though it is much more frequent than it has been in the past —
+When talking about terrorist attacks or mass shootings, he recommended, "Explain to your child how unusual this kind